openoms/bitcoin-tutorials/Zeus_to_RaspiBlitz_through_Tor.md

-Download the Zeus app, APKs available here: https://github.com/ZeusLN/zeus/releases, on Google Play and soon on F-Droid.
+Download the Zeus app, APKs available here: https://github.com/ZeusLN/zeus/releases, on F-Droid and Google Play.

 Log in to your RaspiBlitz through shh.